 Two Notions of a Country – India vs. Bharat

 When Vedic texts talk about a land such as Bharata, the description doesn’t pertain to the country called India.
-It rather pertains to the ideological “land” inhabited by minds of a certain kind.
-If these minds interact with other similar minds, then the “physical nation” created out of this social interaction would be congruous to the ideological proximity.
+It rather pertains to the ideological “land” inhabited by bodies and minds of a certain kind.
+If these bodies and minds interact with other similar bodies and minds, then the “physical nation” created out of this social interaction would be congruous to the ideological proximity.
 This congruity is an outcome of karma that produces interactions with other people.
 If the karma is uniformly good, then you have to interact only with good people.
 If the karma is uniformly bad, then you have to only interact with bad people.
 In short, good people interact with other good people, and bad people interact with other bad people.
 And therefore you can claim a congruity between the physical land and the ideological land.

 When the karma is pure, then we could equate the physical country called India with the ideological views called Bharata.
 Indeed, Bharata has been described as a triangular land south of Himalayas, which matches the physical topography of the country called India today.
 But today Bharata as the ideological land is not congruous with the physical land called India because (1) many people in India do not follow the Bharata ideology, and (2) many people outside India follow Bharata ideology.
 As a result, people with similar ideologies are interacting with other countries, while people within the country may not interact as they are not supposed to exchange information due to karma.